Laynaria/Toasty-Mood-Expo/README.md

 ### Setup

-- Install this project : `npm run install`
+- Install this project : `npm install`

 - Launch it with start script : `npm run start`